Doonesbury by Garry Trudeau for March 06, 2022

 49. Missing large

-sciencedoc about 2 years ago
+sciencedoc over 2 years ago

 It’s only illegal for anyone affiliated with a campaign if you really generously interpret the rule against giving gifts to voters.
 A nonpartisan group shouldn’t get in any trouble